cdli-gh/annodoc/index.md

 ### Suppliers and receivers

+TO BE CONFIRMED: If no verb is provided, mark suppliers as ERG, receivers as DAT and commodities as ABS.

+TODO: compare with explicit verbs of supply and reception:

 ~~~ conllu
 1	a-bi-a-ti	_	to.Abiati	_	_	2	DAT	_	_
 2	u3-na-a-dug4	_	speak	_	_	0	root	_	_